The Bankrate promise

-To join First Tech, you must have a family member who is already a First Tech member, work for a partner company, work or live in Lane County, Oregon, or belong to the Computer History Museum or Financial Fitness Association.
+To join First Tech, you must have a family member who is already a First Tech member, work for a partner company or for the state of Oregon or work or live in Lane County, Oregon.

 Navy Federal Credit Union

 Navy Federal Credit Union is unique in that it allows only qualified members of the military community to join.
 If you qualify based on those requirements, you can refinance federal or private student loans, including parent loans.